 Stormwater is just rain, snow, or any other type of precipitation once it hits the ground.
 When stormwater lands on a natural surface it soaks into the ground, but when it lands on a built surface it runs off and concentrates.
 If this concentrated stormwater is not managed it can cause erosion, carry pollution to streams and lakes, and cause flooding.

-The core technology Infiltronics Environmental is working to develop is a patented stormwater redistribution and infiltration device that functions as a Best Management Practice (BMP).
-The device works by taking stormwater that has concentrated on something like a parking lot, roof, or roadway and putting it back into the soil where it can be redistributed and allowed to infiltrate, mimicking natural processes.
-It is composed of geo-textile fabric segments and a variety of aggregates.
+The Infiltech device is the core technology Infiltronics Environmental is working to develop.
+It is a patented stormwater redistribution and infiltration device that functions as a Best Management Practice (BMP).
+Infiltech works by taking stormwater that has concentrated on something like a parking lot, roof, or roadway and putting it back into the soil where it can be redistributed and allowed to infiltrate, mimicking natural processes.
+It is composed of geotextile fabric segments and a variety of aggregates.
+It is buried shallowly below ground, in a sloped trench.
 The goal of the device is not simply conveyance (like a french drain).
-Instead, the configuration of aggregate segments moves water at a rate and throughout a landscape to maximize infiltration vertically and horizontally before moving the water longitudinally (3-D flow) along the length of the installation.
+Instead, the configuration of aggregate segments in conjunction with pressure differences caused by the sloped trench, moves water at a rate and throughout a landscape to maximize infiltration vertically and horizontally before moving the water longitudinally (3-D flow) along the length of the installation.
 The ability to essentially engineer this 3-D flow throughout a landscape, and make it specific to each site, is the crux of the innovation.

 In 2017 Infiltronics Environmental participated in the National Science Foundation (NSF) Innovation Corps (I-Corps) Program to conduct extensive customer discovery and make sure we were actually solving a problem for someone, not just making something we thought was cool.
 Over 200 interviews were conducted across the U.S. with regulators, engineers, developers, contractors, environmental groups, and technology companies in the stormwater industry to learn what their problems are and how we can create a solution to solve them.